studentutu/Tilia.UnityUI/README.md

 ## Important usage

     - Place VRTK4_UICanvas on each canvas
-    - Mark your canvas graphic raycaster with Blocking Mask (never leave as none)!
+    - You may leave Blocking mask as None (this way you will save some perfomance - no 3D raycasts will be performed)
-    - In addition to the VRTK4_UI_ToPointer add VRTK4_UIPointer add to the same gameobject
+    - In addition to the VRTK4_UI_ToPointer add VRTK4_UIPointer add to the same gameobject (one is responsible for actual Raycasting, another one -> for Collision Detection)
-    - To Ignore Player Objects - Use Component VRTK4_Player Object
+    - To Ignore Player Objects - Use Component VRTK4_Player Object (collision detection)
     - Also, if you are using Pseudobody - add pointers to the IgnoredGameObjectList
+    - ON ALL UI ELEMENTS - buttons, sliders, inputfields, toggles, dropdown -> YOU MUST REMOVE DEFAULT UNITY NAVIGATION (navigation = none)!
+    - when using animations on the UI canvas -> add box collider on it in Editor mode -> Colliders are created at the awake - so it can be different when the target canvas is animated!
+    - When using Unity Event Triggers -> pointers will always perform their separate OnEnter/OnExit -> so please see Unity Event Triggers usage script
+    - All input fields must hide soft keyboard and hide mobile input.
+There is no default keyabord in this package.
+Please Use Custom one.
+    - When using input fields -> VR + Input Field Caret is not working properly.
+Make sure to use custom caret.
+Example See here -> https://gist.github.com/studentutu/714d78ad6cebfe147bfa852fb7046a90

 ## Getting Started

 Please refer to the [installation] guide to install this package.

+See full scene and a separate prefab here :
+    /Runtime/Example -> here is a full scene with Custom Rig and UI Pointers atached /Runtime/SharedResources/Prefabs - look for the L_Interactions.Interactor Variant -> which is a full Tilia Pointer with attached UI Pointer

 ## Documentation